WKB eigenmode construction for analytic Toeplitz operators: Introduction

 \subsection{Outline}

-In Section \ref{sec:calc-analyt-toepl} we briefly present the tools which we developed in \cite{deleporte_toeplitz_2018} to tackle problems from semiclassical analysis in real-analytic regularity.
+In Section \ref{sec:calc-analyt-toepl} we briefly present the tools which we developed in \cite{deleporte_toeplitz_2018} to tackle problems from semiclassical analysis in real-analytic regularity in the context of Berezin-Toeplitz quantization.
 We then proceed to the proof of Theorem \ref{thr:WKB-Bottom}.
-Section \ref{sec:geometry-wkb-ansatz} contains the geometrical ingredients required in order to build a \emph{formal} WKB ansatz, that is, for every $K\in \N$, an approximate eigenstate of the form

-In Section \ref{sec:almost-eigenvectors}, we identify the formal sequences $(a_k)_{k\geq 0}$ and $(\lambda_k)_{k\geq 0}$ corresponding to a candidate for the smallest eigenvalue and associated eigenvector, and prove that these sequences belong to an analytic class; this allows us to construct an approximate eigenstate of the form
+Section \ref{sec:geometry-wkb-ansatz} recalls the geometrical ingredients required in order to build a \emph{formal} WKB ansatz, that is, for every $K\in \N$, a quasimode of the form \eqref{eq:WKB_ansatz}, where there are $K$ terms inside the parenthesis and which satisfies the eigenvalue equation up to $O(N^{-K-2})$.
+Each of the coefficients $u_k$ solves a transport equation, with a source term depending on $u_0,\ldots,u_{k-1}$.
+The main novel result of Section \ref{sec:geometry-wkb-ansatz} is a control the solution of this transport equation, in an analytic norm, by the source term.

-which satisfies the eigenvalue equation for $T_N(f)$ up to $O(e^{-c'N})$, with $c>0$ and $c'>0$.
+In Section \ref{sec:almost-eigenvectors}, we prove that the sequences $(u_k)_{k\geq 0}$ and $(\lambda_k)_{k\geq 0}$ belong to an analytic class.
+In particular, they satisfy the growth condition (\cref{eq:growth_symbol,eq:growth_eigval}).
+This allows us to perform an analytic summation and produce a sequence of sections (indexed by $N$) which satisfy the eigenvalue equation for $T_N(f)$ up to $O(e^{-c'N})$, for some $c'>0$.
 A standard analysis of the distribution of low-lying eigenvalues of $T_N(f)$ allows us to conclude the proof in Section \ref{sec:spectr-estim-at}, where we also discuss the constant $c'$ in the statement of Theorem \ref{thr:WKB-Bottom}.